-The NAS Dubai mobile app enables parents, students and staff to easily access school information and stay informed of what's happening in the school.
+The NAS Dubai Mobile App enables parents, students and staff to easily access school information and stay informed of what is happening in the school.

 The App can be downloaded for free from the Apple Store for iOS (Nord Anglia International School Dubai) and for Android devices on Playstore (Nord Anglia Intl.
 School Dubai).